streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 For code style and more general info - see [CONTRIBUTING file](CONTRIBUTING.md#development.md).

 If you want to contribute code to the StreetComplete then making a new quest is one of the easiest programming tasks.
-Implementing quest with interface design matching an existing one is quite simple.
+Implementing a quest with interface design matching an existing one is quite simple.

-Contributions like that are highly welcomed and you would make mapping one more things in OSM much easier!
+Contributions like that are highly welcomed and you would make mapping one more thing in OSM much easier!

-Reading the text below is not necessary to create a new quest - basic method of duplicating existing ones and modifying may be sufficient.
+Reading the text below is not necessary to create a new quest - a basic method of duplicating existing ones and modifying may be sufficient.
 And people were creating new quests before this documentation existed.

-But this materials may help or be quicker than trying to explore how things work fully on your own.
+But these materials may help or be quicker than trying to explore how things work fully on your own.

 # What is not required